In this article:

 Nail ridges are lines that can run either vertically or horizontally on your nails.
 You can see and feel these ridges.
 Usually, these ridges are elevated, but sometimes they can also leave indentations.

 Vertical ridges on the nails are pretty common and are usually benign, meaning that they do not signal that anything is wrong.
-Running from your cuticle to the tip of your nail, these ridges are generally a sign of aging, and as such, can become more pronounced the older you get.
+Running from your cuticle to the tip of your nail, these ridges in fingernails are generally a sign of aging, and as such, can become more pronounced the older you get.

 Some people are also more likely to have ridges in their nails based on their genes and environmental factors like their diet and how they use their hands.